etherkit/Si5351Arduino/README.md

 ------------------
 _Please see the example sketch **si5351_outputs.ino**_

-In most cases, you will most likely end up using the multisynth associated with t
+In most cases, you will most likely end up using the multisynth associated with a CLK output, but the Si5351 has some other options available as well.
+The reference clocks (both the crystal oscillator and the CLKIN signal) can be mirrored to any CLK output.
+Also CLK1 through CLK3 can mirror the MS0 (CLK0) output, and likewise the CLK5 through CLK7 outputs can mirror the MS4 (CLK4) output.

+If you choose to use one or more of these output options, you first need to enable the fanout option for that particular signal:

+    // Enable clock fanout for the XO si5351.set_clock_fanout(SI5351_FANOUT_XO, 1);

+Once that is done, you can use the _set_clock_source()_ method to choose the output option you desire.
+Since the CLK outputs by default are turned off, you may need to turn your CLK output on as well:

+    // Set CLK1 to output the XO signal si5351.set_clock_source(SI5351_CLK1, SI5351_CLK_SRC_XTAL);
+    si5351.output_enable(SI5351_CLK1, 1);

 Using the VCXO (Si5351B)
 -----------------------
 _Please see the example sketch **si5351_vcxo.ino**_

+The Si5351B variant has a VCXO feature which can be used to provide voltage-tunable clock outputs, with a voltage control input on pin 3 of the IC.
+This functionality is provided on the PLLB oscillator internal to the Si5351, so you must assign any clock outputs that you wish to voltage control to PLLB.

+The library has a method named _set_vcxo()_ that allows you to set the PLLB frequency and the amount of pull range that you wish to use on that oscillator (from 30 to 240 parts-per-million).
+Using the VCXO is similar to manually setting an output frequency.
+First, call the _set_vcxo()_ method:

+    #define PLLB_FREQ    87600000000ULL

+    // Set VCXO osc to 876 MHz (146 MHz x 6), 40 ppm pull
+    si5351.set_vcxo(PLLB_FREQ, 40);

+Next, we assign the desired VCXO clock output to PLLB:

+    // Set CLK0 to be locked to VCXO si5351.set_ms_source(SI5351_CLK0, SI5351_PLLB);

+Finally, we use the _set_freq_manual()_ method to set the clock output center frequency:

+    // Tune to 146 MHz center frequency si5351.set_freq_manual(14600000000ULL, PLLB_FREQ, SI5351_CLK0);

 Using an External Reference (Si5351C)
 -------------------------------------
 _Please see the example sketch **si5351_ext_ref.ino**_

+The Si5351C variant has a CLKIN input (pin 6) which allows the use of an alternate external CMOS clock reference from 10 to 100 MHz.
+Either PLLA and/or PLLB can be locked to this external reference.
+The library currently only supports the calculations to use one reference signal, which is declared at initialization:

+    // Initialize the Si5351 to use a 10 MHz clock input on CLKIN si5351.init(SI5351_CRYSTAL_LOAD_0PF, 10000000UL, 0);

+The _set_pll_input()_ method is used to set the desired PLLs to reference to the external reference signal on CLKIN instead of the XO signal:

+    // Set PLLA and PLLB to use the signal on CLKIN instead of the XTAL si5351.set_pll_input(SI5351_PLLA, SI5351_PLL_INPUT_CLKIN);
+    si5351.set_pll_input(SI5351_PLLB, SI5351_PLL_INPUT_CLKIN);

+Once that is set, the library can be used as you normally would, with all of the frequency calculations done based on the reference frequency set in _init()_.

 Startup Conditions
 ------------------
-This library initializes the Si5351 parameters to the following value upon startup and on reset:
+This library initializes the Si5351 parameters to the following values upon startup and on reset:

 Multisynths 0 through 5 (and hence the matching clock outputs CLK0 through CLK5) are assigned to PLLA, while Multisynths 6 and 7 are assigned to PLLB.

 PLLA and PLLB are set to 800 MHz (also defined as _SI5351_PLL_FIXED_ in the library).

-All CLK outputs are set to 0 Hz.
+All CLK outputs are set to 0 Hz and disabled.

 Constraints
 -----------
 * Two multisynths cannot share a PLL with when both outputs are >= 112.5 MHz.
 The library will refuse to set another multisynth to a frequency in that range if another multisynth sharing the same PLL is already within that frequency range.
 * Setting phase will be limited in the extreme edges of the output tuning ranges.
 Because the phase register is 7-bits in size and is denominated in units representing 1/4 the PLL period, not all phases can be set for all output frequencies.
 For example, if you need a 90&deg; phase shift, the lowest frequency you can set it at is 4.6875 MHz (600 MHz PLL/128).
 * The frequency range of Multisynth 6 and 7 is ~18.45 kHz to 150 MHz.
+The library assigns PLLB to these two multisynths, so if you choose to use both, then both frequencies must be an even divisor of the PLL frequency (between 6 and 254), so plan accordingly.
+You can see the current PLLB frequency by accessing the _pllb_freq_ public member.
+* VCXO pull range can be &plusmn;30 to &plusmn;240 ppm

 Public Methods
 --------------